cluoma/Pico2Maple-fw/README.md

 With everything wired up, it's simply a matter of plugging in a USB device to the Pico 2 using the USB-A to Mini-USB adapter and plugging the Dreamcast controller cable into the console.

 # Changlog

+## 2025-07-17

+* Fully tested USB support for PlayStation 3 controller.
+Many third-party PS3 compatible controllers will be detected but are untested.
+GP-2040CE now works with either PS3 or XInput modes.
+* Improved Twin Stick controller mapping to accommodate Hori 360 Twin Sticks.
+* BT support for Dreamwave controller.

 ## 2025-06-14